mhbuck/MvcColumnSort/README.md

 This is just a project that spawned from frustration working with sorting in MVC and building the sort links.
 I never seemed to get a clean implimentation so far this has been working well.

 ### TODO - Column Sort Extension
+* Route values passed in will only ever be used.
+Need to look at pulling from current query string instead.
 * There are a couple issues I am trying to work out around other query string items and how checkboxes are used.
 (This is in expanded scenarios with filters - More samples to follow)

 ### TODO - Sample Project